Extracting Daily Dosage from Medication Instructions in EHRs: An Automated Approach and Lessons Learned: Discussion

-Due to the patient safety implications of returning an incorrect daily dosage, we developed our system to have very high precision.
-However, there were still a few cases where our system returned an incorrect daily dosage resulting in a false positive.
-Almost all of these cases were due to the Sig containing extra information that was not considered by the system.
-This extra information was either a maximum limit over a set time period that overrides the instructions in the rest of the Sig (e.g. \textit{`max = 6 tabs/day'}, \textit{`Do not exceed 30 MG per day'}), or an exception to the instructions in the rest of the Sig (e.g. \textit{`2 po bid and maytake an extra 1/2 tab qd prn palpiations'}).
+Next, we observed a sizeable chunk of errors belonged to the new expressions category, where new phrases or words were encountered by the system.
+These include phrase like \textit{`alternate'} or specific frequency instructions like \textit{`Mon-Wed-Thurs-Sat'}.
+We also observed error cases where extra information in the Sig was not considered by the system, leading to an incorrect daily dosage.
+This extra information was usually either a maximum limit over a set time period that overrides the instructions in the rest of the Sig (e.g. \textit{`max = 6 tabs/day'}, \textit{`Do not exceed 30 MG per day'}), or an exception to the instructions in the rest of the Sig (e.g. \textit{`2 po bid and maytake an extra 1/2 tab qd prn palpiations'}).
 For these cases, our system correctly parsed the first part of the Sig and returned a daily dosage value based on that, but did not consider the extra information to revise the daily dosage as necessary.

-There are various scenarios that result in a Sig containing multiple dosage expressions.
-Sometimes this is intentional, for example when the provider instructs the patient to take different doses at different times of day (e.g. \textit{`Take 1 tablet by mouth daily before lunch. take one full pill before dinner'}).
-For these cases of variable dosing throughout the day, the system attempts to understand this as a separate dosage expression for each administration, and add them up to calculate the daily dosage.
-However, depending on the language of the Sig, the system may not be able to construct full dosage expressions for each administration, and therefore opt to return null in cases of insufficient confidence, resulting in a false negative.

-Just as often though, multiple dosage expressions in a Sig is unintentional, likely due to user error in generating the Sig.
-We observed cases where the Sig contained duplicate instructions (e.g. \textit{`Take by mouth every 4 hours as needed for Cough.
-Take 1 teaspoon(s) as needed for cough every 4 hrs.'}) or conflicting instructions (e.g. \textit{`Take by mouth three times daily. take 6 pills three times daily'}).
-Although the system was able to identify most cases of conflicting Sigs and returned null in those cases, it missed two instances where instead of returning null, it returned an incorrect daily dosage calculated based on only the first dosage expression.

-A third category of errors are Sigs containing new expressions not previously encountered in the development set and therefore not recognized by the system as a basic entity, resulting in a false negative.
-These new expressions can be easily incorporated into the lexicon file to enhance system performance.
-Last of all, typos and misspellings commonly occur in clinical text.
-In these cases, the system was unable to recognize the basic entities to build a dosage expression and therefore returned null, resulting in a false negative.
+Finally, we observed certain errors due to the system's failure to understand or parse typos or misspellings, such as \textit{`talbet'}.